taylorscott91/mean-lab/README.md

 ## Technical Requirements

-Your application should be ME(A)N. This includes...
+Your application should be MEAN.
+This includes...
 * Using **Express** to handle HTTP requests and serve API endpoints.
 * Using **MongoDB** as your database.
 * Using **Mongoose** as your ODM.